staer/CodeJam2012/readme.md

 These are my entries for the Google Code Jam 2012 contest.
 I decided to fool around with this at the last minute and probably won't make it past the first round.
 That being said here are my solutions to whatever problems I attempt to solve.

 All of these solutions were developed in Python 2.7.2 and executed in [Pypy 1.8](http://pypy.org).
-This is actually my first time using pypy, so I decided to benchmark number crunching run times between pypy and CPython, results are below.
+This is actually my first time using pypy, so I decided to benchmark number crunching run times between pypy and CPython.
+I thought that runtime would be an issue since the competition limits runtime to 4 minutes on a small input and 8 minutes on large.
+Benchmark results are below.

 For more information about the Google Code Jam see the contest website at: [http://code.google.com/codejam](http://code.google.com/codejam).
 My entries are submitted under the contestant name "Staer".